Jim Davidson: Other incidents

 On 30 May 1987, he had entered a fish and chip shop on Denmark Street, near Bristol Hippodrome, and had told a policeman, Paul Cox, in the queue 'I have been drinking.
 Are you going to nick me?'
-He was subsequently caught in his Jaguar vehicle, with 72 mg of alcohol in his blood, twice the legal limit.
+He was subsequently caught in his Jaguar vehicle, with 72 mg of alcohol per millilitre in his blood, twice the legal limit.
 He said that his wife was arriving to pick him up, and that he had only driven a few yards.
 The couple had recently returned from two weeks in Barbados.
 When aged 33, living on Lansdown Place in Bristol with Alison Holloway, he was convicted of drink driving, banned for three years and fined £300 on 5 August 1987 at Bristol court.

 In December 2002, Davidson was asked by the manager of the Marriott Bristol Royal Hotel to leave the premises, after it was alleged that he had become confrontational and abusive to staff.
 Davidson later said that when he was asked by the manager to leave he thought it was a joke, stating: "It's difficult to be abusive when they don't speak English."

 In October 2003, Davidson refused to go on stage in Plymouth because his request for wheelchair users in the front row to be moved to other areas was declined.
 A spokesman for the Plymouth Pavilions, where he was performing as part of a national tour, said: "Jim Davidson apparently took exception to a number of wheelchair users in the front stalls of the Pavilions Arena.
 Mr Davidson cited the fact that a proportion of his act was aimed at disabled customers and that he would be unable to perform under these circumstances".
 In a statement Davidson explained he "took the mick" out of everyone in the front row of his shows.
 "As all the people in the front row were in wheelchairs I feared it would appear I was specifically targeting disabled people.
 I asked if just some would mind moving.
 Much of my act depends upon audience reaction and in fact one part of the show involves getting the audience to gang up against the front row".